u-quark/qmk_firmware/keyboard/ergodox_ez/keymaps/fromtonrouge/readme.md

 # Custom Programmer Colemak and Programmer Steno configuration

+WARNING: By default the layout is generated for an AZERTY OS

 It's a firmware-implemented custom Programmer Colemak layout and a firmware-implemented custom Programmer Steno layout (no Plover needed)

 ## Programmer Colemak layout